PalettesCoder/hello/WEBSITE_PROTECTION_GUIDE.md

 ```
 In this model, the client only knows the result.
 Your intellectual property is protected.

+## New Security Features

+### Nginx Configuration

+The `nginx.conf.example` file has been updated to include a more secure configuration.
+It now includes:
+- A redirect from `www` to non-`www`.
+- A server block for HTTPS on port 443.
+- A more restrictive location block to only allow access to necessary files.

+### .htaccess Configuration

+The `.htaccess` file has been updated to include a more secure configuration.
+It now includes:
+- A redirect from `www` to non-`www`.
+- A rule to force HTTPS.
+- A more restrictive set of rules to only allow access to necessary files.

+### Manifest Configuration

+The `manifest.json` file has been updated to include a more secure configuration.
+It now includes:
+- A more specific name and short name for the website.
+- A scope to restrict the app to the website's domain.
+- A more specific start URL.

+### Service Worker Configuration

+The `sw.js` file has been updated to include a more secure configuration.
+It now includes:
+- Caching for all the new files that have been added.

+### GitHub Actions Configuration

+The `.github/workflows/static.yml` file has been updated to include a more secure configuration.
+It now includes:
+- A step to run a linter on the HTML and CSS files.

 ## Other Security Measures

 ### File and Directory Protection (`.htaccess`)